Skip to Content

 • A non-remarried surviving spouse of a disabled veteran applying for the first time or transferring the exemption must also provide their marriage certificate, the disabled veteran's death certificate, and proof of property ownership

-Cook County Veterans with Disabilities Exemption
+More Information: Visit the Veterans with Disabilities Exemption Homepage.

-Call Cook County Assessor’s office at (312) 443-7550 or email at https://www.cookcountyassessor.com/contact
+Contact: If you have additional questions, please contact the Cook County’s Assessor’s office at (312) 443-7550 or email at https://www.cookcountyassessor.com/contact

 Property Tax-Aide has independently selected the property tax relief programs featured on this website that we think are the most relevant and beneficial to older adults.
 It is not an exhaustive list of all property tax relief programs available in each state.
 Please consult your local tax agency for a comprehensive listing of property tax relief programs in your area.